 Students are invited to participate in the program, and each time they read an age appropriate book, their name will go into the drawing; the more they read, the better their chances of earning a bike and safety helmet, which will be presented before the school closes for the summer.

-For more information, please see the Masonic Bikes for Books Facebook by clicking here or reach the coordinator for Maine at .
+For more information, please see the Masonic Bikes for Books Facebook by clicking here or for more help, reach the Grand Secretary at .

 The Charitable Foundation has a Masonic Books for Bikes Matching Grant Program where lodges can apply for up to $1,000 per school per year for up to three schools beginning on April 1, 2015.
 The Foundation will now match $2 for every $1 earned for the first $500 raised on a program.
 Please read the guidelines for submitting a grant application here.
 To apply for a grant, please fill out the application or download the form.